 Scholarship recipients are chosen by Beloit College music faculty based on a recorded video or audio audition.
-Both scholarships are worth up to $20,000 (up to $5,000 per year) over a four year period.
+Both scholarships are worth up to $20,000 (up to $5,000 per year) over a four-year period.
 To retain these awards, winners must contribute to Beloit's music department by registering for a performance ensemble or pursuing lessons- one need not be a music major to qualify for these scholarships.
-In addition, students must maintain a minimum GPA of 3.0 in the ensemble or lesson.

 Students are encouraged to audition in their area of strongest expertise, regardless of whether they intend to ultimately participate in an ensemble or lessons reflective of their audition.

 Find out more information about the Music Department at Beloit College.